boldflight/BibleConverter/test_EPUB/output/isa.md

 Play it well,
 play lots of songs,
 so you’ll be noticed.”
-[17] At the end of seventy years the Lord will revive Tyre.
+[17] At the end of seventy years the **Lord** will revive Tyre.
 She will start making money again by selling her services to all the earth’s kingdoms.
-[18] Her profits and earnings will be set apart for the Lord.
-They will not be stored up or accumulated, for her profits will be given to those who live in the Lord’s presence and will be used to purchase large quantities of food and beautiful clothes.
+[18] Her profits and earnings will be set apart for the **Lord**.
+They will not be stored up or accumulated, for her profits will be given to those who live in the **Lord**’s presence and will be used to purchase large quantities of food and beautiful clothes.

 ## Chapter 24